yasmine-mustafa-web/bakeryShop/README.md

 # feautres:

-Allows you to see the price.
+Allows you to see the price and the image of the product.

 # tech stack:
 HTML , CSS , Bootstrap , JSON and JavaScript.